microsoft/vscode-docs/docs/java/java-project.md

 ### Package and dependency view

-The extension also provides you a hierarchy view of your project and dependencies, which supplements the original file view and outline provided by Visual Studio Code so you don't need to expand multiple sub-folders to just view your Java package.
+The extension also provides you a hierarchy view of your project and dependencies, which supplements the original file view and outline provided by Visual Studio Code so you don't need to expand multiple subfolders to just view your Java package.

 ![Package Viewer](images/java-project/package-viewer.gif)